Azure/data-api-builder/docs/getting-started/getting-started.md

 ## Azure Database

 As the Data API builder for Azure Databases generates REST and GraphQL endpoints for database objects, you need to have a database ready for the tutorial.
 You can choose either a relational or non-relational database.
-This getting started guide documents the process to have Data API builder set up for Azure SQL or Azure Cosmos DB.
+This getting started guide documents the process to set up Data API builder for Azure SQL or Azure Cosmos DB.

 It's time for you to choose which database you want to use, so you can continue the getting started guide from there: